Welcome to Fruits from Dominican Republic.

 Sugarcane, botanically known as Saccharum officinarum, is a type of grass that has been a major export product in the Dominican Republic for many years.
 It is not technically a fruit.
 However, it is often sold in small peeled and sliced sticks as a snack at many fruit stands.
 Additionally, street vendors can be seen selling Guarapo de caña, which is the fresh juice extracted from sugarcane.

 Sugarcane juice is a popular summertime beverage for its refreshing taste and its various nutritional benefits.
-It is packed with carbohydrates, protein, vitamins (A, B-complex and C) and minerals such as phosphorus, calcium, potassium, zinc and iron.
+It comes packed with carbohydrates, protein, vitamins (A, B-complex and C), and minerals such as phosphorus, calcium, potassium, zinc, and iron.

-This grass is very easy to cultivate and can be found at quite affordable prices.
-Native to Papua New Guinea, sugarcane is now being produced in over half of the world, including Asia and the Americas.
-It can be consumed as a snack and in the form of a juice, which may be flavoured with mint, ginger, and black rock salt.
+You can cultivate this grass easily, and it’s often available at quite affordable prices.
+Though native to Papua New Guinea, now more than half the world, including Asia and the Americas, produces sugarcane.
+You can enjoy sugarcane as a snack or in the form of juice, which you can flavor with mint, ginger, and black rock salt.

 Breadfruit